 |Down Trains from Barnstaple Town for Pilton Yard||2 Short 1 Crow|

 Immediately south-west of the passing-loop the single-line crossed Pilton Causeway by a gated level-crossing and then about 100 yards further on towards Barnstaple Town station there was another gated level-crossing across Braunton Road.
-Between these two crossings on the Down side of the line there was a siding to a wharf on the River Yeo.
-In the early years this siding was accessed by a point at the Pilton end facing to Up trains, but at an unknown later date (believed to have been pre-1923) that connection was replaced by a point at the Town end facing to Down trains and provided with its own ground-frame.
+Between these two crossings on the Down side of the line there was the Quay siding, which served a wharf on the River Yeo.
+In the early years this siding was accessed by a point at the Pilton end facing to Up trains, but at an unknown later date (believed to have been pre-1923) that connection was removed and replaced by a point at the Town end facing to Down trains.

 Pilton signal-box was located on the down side of the line between Pilton Causeway crossing and the Town end of the passing-loop.
 It was an elevated structure to an EoD design and contained a 9-lever frame located at the front of the signal-box.
-Only Pilton and Barnstaple Town had elevated signal-boxes - the other stations had just small platform-level huts.
+Only Pilton and Barnstaple Town had elevated signal-boxes, the other stations had just small platform-level huts.
+(Click here for more information about L&BR signal-boxes.)
 Pilton was a block post for the single-line Electric Train Tablet (ETT) system and controlled sections to Barnstaple Town and Chelfham.
 At Pilton the ETT instruments were housed in the signal-box itself, whereas at the stations (except Barnstaple Town) they were kept in the booking office.